Faezehabibi/pc_tutorial/information_flow.md

   In the visual hierarchy we consider the Retina (eye) as the most bottom level and as it goes up into the brain processing, the information goes higher level.

-  * **Traditional Bottom-Up Model:** Retina be considered as the source of information where the stimuli happens, once we observe (the observation happens when the reflected light from outside hits the Retina and passes through it).
-Retina is the earliest stage in visual processing and the information goes forward in time, upward to the higher levels in the brain for (later) processing, then the information path is bottom-up and forward; while the information from the brain to the Retina is backward and top-down.
+  * **Traditional Bottom-Up Model:** Considering the retina as the information source, traditionally it has been thought once observe by reflecting light from outside hits the retina and passes through there is a unidirectional information flow encoding stimuli and it upward to the higher levels in the brain for processing where learning happens.
+Therefore, retina is the earliest stage in visual processing and the information goes forward in time (later) thus information path is bottom-up and forward;
+  while the information from the brain to the Retina is backward and top-down.

+  Retina is the earliest stage in visual processing and the information goes forward in time

-  Traditionally it has been thought that has unidirectional information flow encoding stimuli; The stimuli (the input light) is sent forward to the brain to be processed and make the learning happen; solely a bottom-up processing where there is a one-way flow.
+ ; The stimuli (the input light) is sent forward to the brain to be processed and make the learning happen; solely a bottom-up processing where there is a one-way flow.

   **Forward only pathway: Retina (RGC) → LGN → V1 → V2 → ... → V4 → IT**